RobertSappington/home-prices/README.md

 Home Price Forecasting Using Facebook’s Prophet
 =====================================

 This project uses Facebook’s Prophet to create a benchmark model of home prices for use in evaluating performance of other home price models.
 I chose Prophet to test the package’s functionality and performance.
 I’m using data from the S&P CoreLogic Case-Shiller Seattle Home Price NSA Index.
-Note:This project forecasts price trends in a residential real estate market, not individual home prices.
+Note: This project forecasts price trends in a residential real estate market, not individual home prices.

 Real Estate Data Considerations
 ---------------------------------------